 A day job keeps a creative mind happy

 Mixing your passions with your business might be dangerous.
-Fun is an essential part of my life, and transforming one of my passions into a living might take the fun out of them, a risk I am not willing to take right now.
-If I was to work as a full-time yoga teacher let’s say, I know it would add some pressure to my practice.
+Fun is an essential part of my life, and transforming one of my passions into a living might take the fun out of them, a risk I’m not willing to take right now.
+If I was to work as a full-time yoga teacher let’s say, I know it’d add some pressure to my practice.
 I use yoga as a stress reliever, but if it was to become my main source of income, would it still be that relaxing?
 I doubt so.

-That’s why some people recommend to creatives to keep their day job,have that steady income, so that they don’t add the pressure to create something successful that will sell and therefore not being truly authentic to themselves through their art.
+Creatives : you might want to keep your day job.
+Enjoy that steady income, avoid the added pressure to create something successful that will sell and therefore not being truly authentic to themselves through their art.
 This allows your creativity to unleash, also allowing you to create and be passionate about your work, without having to think about anybody buying it in order for you to be able to buy grocery this week.

 Working with constraints is also a great way to develop your creativity.
-And what better constraints than working 40 hours a week?
-You will have to make some space for creativity in your Schedule with a regular job, which in my case, helps me focus on what is really my priority.
+And what better constraints than working 40 hours a week (kidding, I’m at 35)?
+You’ll have to create space for creativity in your schedule with a regular job, which in my case, helps me focus on what’s really my priority.
 I write about the stuff I cannot not write about, the things I cannot not share with you, the ideas that kept coming back to my mind until I release them out into the world.
 That’s the work I cannot not do, the work I love.
 Having to do it in a limited amount of time is as much as a constraint as a way to focus on what matters.

 A day job is a great place to interact

-Finally, as much as I am a people’s person, I am also a loner.
+Finally, as much of a people’s person I am, I’m also a loner.
 I need some time alone to think, to be with myself, to find my inner peace.
 I can easily disconnect from the rest of the world, as my internal world is full of wonder.
 When I work for my blog let’s say, I often completely lose track of time, thinking, creating, developing.
-I can stay in this creative bubble for more than a day, not talking to anybody, if I am not disturbed.
+I can stay in this creative bubble for more than a day, not talking to anybody without interruptions.

 These small interactions might be one of the keys to our happiness.
 As proven in many studies, relationships are essential to our happiness.
 We are social animals.